cristianoliveira/ccommits_pls/README.md

 }

--- this section is not necessary local servers = {
+-- This section depends on your configuration. local servers = {
   gopls = {},
 }